Sprouting Knowledge Policies

 Should Sprouting Knowledge be closed due to staff illness fees will be refunded within 2 weeks.

-The first eight sessions are a probationary period.
+The first 4 weeks are a probationary period.
 Sprouting Knowledge reserves the right to request that the child is withdrawn from the program if they are unable to adapt to the program and the staff believe the program is unable to meet their needs.
-In this situation only two weeks notice will be required and half a months fee will be refunded.

 Termination of Services